Sherman5A/apple-silicon/report/report.md

 +---------------------+---------------+--------------------+-----------------+--------+-------------------------+

 Table: Comparison of Apple M1 Family to 2020 AMD and Intel Processors

-Apple silicon started with the 2008 acquisition of fabless semiconductor company P.A.
-Semi, a creator of efficient Power ISA processors.
-Apple then acquired an architectural licence from ARM, granting Apple usage of ARM ISA without using ARM's processor core designs.
-Apple used the acquisition and licence for to create system on chips (SOCs) for iPhones, iPads, and other low-power products.
-Intel's supply struggles provided Apple with the opportunity for almost-complete vertical integration of their laptop and desktop processors.
-Thus, in WWDC [@apple-announcement] the 'M' processor series was announced.
-As stated in the RISC & CISC explanation, in contemporary processors ISA has little effect on efficiency.
-Instead, microarchitecture design, technology node (the size of the transistors), and software integration effect performance and efficiency far more, and Apple controls all them aspects.
-Furthermore, unlike AMD and Intel, Apple's processors are only used in their product;
-therefore, the processors can use expensive designs and technology, absorbing extra costs into the end-product.
-AMD and Intel are unable to do this as they must profit from processor sales.

-![Firestorm Architecture [@firestorm-arch]](images/firestorm.png)

 M1, Apple's first "M" family, has three models: M1, M1 Pro, and M1 Max.
 All use Apple's "Firestorm" microarchitectures for performance cores,